Two years ago, Madeira was simply not on our radar.

-The Pearl of the Atlantic… the Isle of Timber… the Island of Eternal Spring… this place was simply not on our radar until one day in the Spring of 2017 when our friend asked us “have you guys thought about Madeira?”
-After some quick research, we went from “where’s that?” to “flights purchased!” in less than 20 minutes.
+Then, one day in the Spring of 2017 our buddy asked us “have you guys thought about Madeira?”
+After some quick research, we went from “what’s a Madeira?” to “flights purchased!” in less than 20 minutes.

-- Day 3 – take a day trip to Porto Santo
+- Take a day trip to Porto Santo: Day 3

 The Madeira archipelago consists of Madeira island, Porto Santo island, the Desertas Islands and the Savage Islands (a separate archipelago nearly 200 miles away).
-The entire archipelago includes 24 total islands and islets, 19 of which are uninhabited.
+The entire archipelago includes 24 total islands, 19 of which are uninhabited.

 When you hear people talking about “Madeira,” it’s safe to assume that they’re referring to Madeira island.
 In this guide, when we refer to Madeira, most of the time we’re also referring to the island, although there are some exceptions: